Grammar & Formatting

 Literal Text

-If you need to write text that includes Markdown symbols for bold or italics, without the styling of bold or italics applied, wrap the text in a code snippet (``).
+To display Markdown symbols for bold or italics without applying the formatting, wrap the text in a code snippet (``).

 \_propertyName\_